finsweet/reverse-proxy/readme.md

 #### Custom Code Tab

 In the **Custom Code** tab, add the same `https://www.finsweet.com/SUBDOMAIN_NAME` URL as the **Href Prefix**.
-This will assure that all relative URLs accross the project point correctly to the reverse-proxied path instead of the original subdomain.
+This will assure that all relative URLs across the project point correctly to the reverse-proxied path instead of the original subdomain.

 ![Hosting Tab](./images/custom-code-tab.PNG)